Choosing the Right Therapist in Pennsylvania: What to Know (2026)

 difficulty coping with work, parenting, or life transitions

-If these patterns last two weeks or more and affect your daily life, therapy may help.
+If these patterns last two weeks or more and affect your daily life, therapy can help prevent them from becoming more intense or harder to manage over time.

 💡 What to Look for in a Therapist